Menu

 Minutes

-The minutes of the meetings are public documents and can be obtained from the Clerk to the Governors, Mrs Catherine Cartwright, or from the school office.
+The minutes of the meetings are public documents and can be obtained from the Clerk to the Governors, Mr Barry Stay, or from the school office.

 Please note: Minutes of meetings cannot be published until they have been approved and signed at the next meeting of the full governing body.